 Renewal of Certification

-Your certification expires December 31, 2013.
+Your certification expires December 31, 2014.
 Please begin your renewal process by returning the Renewal of Certification forms to the national office.
-Keep your status current by simply downloading the form below and submit it to the national office at CCMA Certification Renewal, 430 Reading Road, Suite 400, Cincinnati, Ohio 45202, or fax to 513.842.0171.
+Keep your status current by simply downloading the form below and submit it to the national office at CCMA Certification Renewal, 330 W. Vine Street, Cincinnati, Ohio 45215, or fax to 513.842.0171.
 Please contact Christine Bennett at 888.714.6631, Ext.
 17, or

 with any questions.